jacktrip/jmess-jack/README.md

 `jmess -c filename.xml`

 Note that if you have connections running, the command above is going to connect what was saved on the filename.xml, keeping the connections that you have.
-If you want to get exactly what was saved on filename.xml, use the flag -d to disonnect all:
+If you want to get exactly what was saved on filename.xml, use the flag -d to disconnect all:

 `jmess -d -c filename.xml`